 In this chapter we will describe:

-You can design logical branching with LimeSurvey, this means that you can decide that some questions will be displayed only if some conditions are met like "Show question X if question Y was answered 'Z'".
+You can design logical branching with LimeSurvey, which means that you can decide that some questions will be displayed only if some conditions are met like "Show question X if the answer to question Y was Z".

 Our approach is to implement a Hide/Show Branching Logic:

 This approach is different from the Jump Branching Logic that is sometimes implemented by other software.
 In the Jump Branching Logic, the resulting action of a met condition would be to jump to another question (that is to say hide all questions in between).
 LimeSurvey doesn't implement this Jump Branching Logic method.
-Instead if you wish to jump a series of questions, you would simply set the same condition on all the questions you do not wish displayed.
-For example if the jump condition you want to set on Question2 is "Jump to Question5 if the answer to Question1 is 'Yes'", you can simply:
+Instead, if you wish to jump a series of questions, you should simply set the same condition on all the questions you do not wish to be displayed.
+For example, if the jump condition you want to set on Question2 is "Jump to Question5 if the answer to Question1 is 'Yes'", you can simply:

-Basically, a condition can compare values and returns true or false.
+Basically, a condition can compare values, returning either true or false.

-It is important at this point to understand what is considered as an eligible question-entry for the condition editor:
+At this point, it is important to understand what is considered an eligible question-entry for the condition editor.